Anam Cara Writer's and Artist's Retreat

-Anam Cara Writer's and Artist's Retreat is a project in the village of Eyeries, County Cork, Ireland, which provides accommodation and a supportive environment for writers and other creative workers to develop their ideas.
+Anam Cara Writer's and Artist's Retreat is a project in the village of Eyeries, County Cork, Ireland, which provides accommodation for writers and other creative workers.
 It was founded in 1998, and has hosted more than a thousand writers, artists, composers and choreographers since then.

 History

-The retreat centre is owned and directed by Sue Booth-Forbes, a teacher, writer, editor and coach, who describes her work with writers, for example, as that of a "literary midwife."
-Booth-Forbes, an Arts and Politics graduate of Brigham Young University, also qualified as a teacher, and worked teaching English at high school level, later holding several editorial positions, including with the University of Virginia, Cambridge University Press and, from 1984 to 1997, as Editor of the Mormon women's magazine Exponent II, for which she had written since its foundation.
+The retreat centre is owned and directed by Sue Booth-Forbes, a teacher, writer, editor Booth-Forbes, later holding several editorial positions.

-Having led multiple retreats in the US, and a prolonged literary retreat with friends in Connemara, Booth-Forbes decided to seek a new base in Ireland, and then decided to launch a residential creative retreat location.
-In November–December 1997 she searched with her daughter, and, after a hint from an academic writer friend, Claudia Harris, in December 1997 purchased a property in the small and remote village of Eyeries, on the West Cork part of the Beara Peninsula.
+In November–December 1997 she searched with her daughter, and, after a hint from an academic writer friend, Claudia Harris, in December 1997 purchased a property in the village of Eyeries, on the West Cork part of the Beara Peninsula.
 This was launched as the Anam Cara Writers Retreat in summer 1998.
 The retreat name, which means "soul friend," was chosen partly to pay tribute to the works of John O'Donohue.

-Over the more than twenty years, over 1,000 creative guests - writers, composers, choreographers, visual artists - have visited, leaving more than 500 works on the shelves and walls in the common areas of the house.
-Many guests have commented on the benefits of the retreat, and several have included dedications to its director in their issued work.
-Several have visited multiple times, one on more than a dozen occasions, and at least one has also moved to the Beara peninsula.
+Over the more than twenty years, over 1,000 creative guests - writers, composers, choreographers, visual artists - have visited.
+Several guests have included dedications to its director in their issued work.